slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'A woodpecker can tap twenty times on a thousand trees and get nowhere, but stay busy.
 Or he can tap twenty-thousand times on one tree and get dinner.' -- Seth Godin*

 > *'People think focus means saying yes to the thing you’ve got to focus on.
 But that’s not what it means at all.
 It means saying no to the hundred other good ideas that there are.
 You have to pick carefully.
 I’m actually as proud of the things we haven’t done as the things I have done.
-Innovation is saying «no» to 1,000 things.' -- Steve Jobs*
+Innovation is saying «no» to 1000 things.' -- Steve Jobs*

 First the essential.
 Then the details.

 Focusing is an art.
 Time itself is not your limitation: attention is.
 Busy imply out of control.
 Lack of time is lack of priorities.

+> *'Doing something well does not make it important.
+I think this is one of the most common problems with a lot of time-management or productivity advice; they focus on how to do things quickly.
+The vast majority of things that people do quickly should not be done at all.' -- Tim Ferriss*

 > *'Strike the shepherd and the sheep will scatter.' -- Robert Greene (42nd law of power)*